 Disability Parking and Transportation

 Parking for guests with disabilities is available at the East Campus Deck (E04).
 An ADA accessible shuttle will be available from those areas to the stadium.
-Please note that there is a slight incline when returning to the shuttle after the ceremony.
-Personal vehicle dropoffs are NOT permitted near the stadium, please plan accordingly.
+Personal vehicle drop offs are NOT permitted near the stadium, please plan accordingly.

 Disability Seating Reservations